Is a Student Loan Considered Secured or Unsecured? Here’s What to Know

 Whether you switch to another repayment plan, seek loan forgiveness, or take advantage of federal protection, it’s best to have the plan to pay off your loan.

-READ ALSO: How to Get a Health Professions Student Loan
+READ ALSO: Becoming a Professor, How to Become a Professor

 See Also: How to Complete Student Loan Exit Counseling | Ultimate Guide